Isoparametric functions on exotic spheres: Introduction

 \begin{prop} Let $\Sigma^n$ be a homotopy sphere which admits a metric $g$ and an isoparametric function $f$ with 2 points as the focal set.
 Suppose that the level hypersurfaces are all totally umbilic.
 Then $\Sigma^n$ is diffeomorphic to $S^n$. \end{prop}

 By combining Proposition \ref{propno} with a topological argument, we obtain

-\begin{thm} Every odd dimensional exotic sphere ( a homotopy sphere not diffeomorphic to the unit sphere ) admits no totally isoparametric functions with 2 points as the focal set. \end{thm}
+\begin{thm} Every odd dimensional exotic sphere admits no totally isoparametric functions with 2 points as the focal set. \end{thm}

-Recall that a \emph{totally isoparametric} function is an isoparametric function so that each regular level hypersurface has constant principal curvatures, as defined in \cite{GTY11}.
-As mentioned before, an isoparametric function on a unit sphere must be totally isoparametric.
+Recall that a \emph{totally isoparametric} function is an isoparametric function so that each regular level hypersurface has constant principal curvatures, as defined in \cite{GTY14}.
+As is well known, an isoparametric function on a unit sphere must be totally isoparametric.

-Last but not least, we have both existence and non-existence results of isoparametric functions on some homopoty spheres which also have $SC^p$-property( see \cite{Be78} for definition ).
+Last but not least, we have both existence and non-existence results of isoparametric functions on some homopoty spheres which also have $SC^p$-property ( see \cite{Be78} for definition ).

 The paper is organized as follows.
 In Section 2, we review some basic definitions and give a proof to Theorem \ref{Main}.
 Then we apply the construction in Theorem \ref{Main} to homotopy spheres and the Eells-Kuiper projective planes in Section 3.
 And in Section 4, we show Proposition \ref{propno} and Theorem \ref{nonisopara}.
 The last section will be concerned with the existence and non-existence of isoparametric functions on exotic spheres with $SC^p$-property.
-For instance, Theorem 5.1 improves a beautiful result of B\'{e}rard-Bergery \cite{BB77}.
+In particular, Theorem 5.1 improves a beautiful result of B\'{e}rard-Bergery \cite{BB77}.